melvincarvalho/userguide/README.md

 2. You are redirected to the Delete Account page for the Solid server.
 3. Follow the displayed instructions to delete your account.

-_Note: The actual workflow for deleting your account depends upon the Solid server you are using.
+_**Note:** The actual workflow for deleting your account depends upon the Solid server you are using.
 For example, [Node Solid Server (NSS)](https://github.com/solid/node-solid-server/blob/master/docs/how-to-delete-your-account.md)._

-_Tip: Once your account is deleted, all of the data is deleted and cannot be restored._
+_**Warning:** When your account is deleted, all of the data is deleted and cannot be restored._

 ### Edit you profile
 You can setup a public profile that will be visible to visitors to your Pod.